-In this tutorial, we will be studying about Thread Groups in JMeter, its different properties and configurations.
+In this tutorial, we will be studying about Thread Groups in JMeter along with its different properties and configurations.

 A Thread Group in JMeter represents a pool of virtual users performing a set of operations.
-For example, considering Google search, one set of users will be using the search by text functionality, others will be using News Search, some other smaller section of users might be using search by image functionality.
-While creating a performance test script, for all these users, we will create different Thread Groups in JMeter with different thread count based on the user distribution across the functionalities.
-The different types of sampler like HTTP requests are added as child of these Thread Group elements, simulating the requests made by users to the server.
+For example, considering Google search scenario, one set of users will be using the search by text functionality, others will be using News Search, some other smaller section of users might be using search by image functionality.
+While creating a performance test script, for all these users, we will create different Thread Groups in JMeter with different thread count.
+The different types of Samplers like HTTP requests are added as child of these Thread Group elements to simulate the requests made by users to the server.

 We can launch the Thread Group in JMeter by following the path-